-At Yorktown Mrs. Lindley, who had taken the name of "Tommy," was under fire for the first time.
+At 100 ktown ans, Lindley, who had taken the name of "Tommy," was under fire for the first time.
 She bore it well, showing none of the nervousness of her sex.
-She was successively in the battles of Fort Magruder, Hanover C. H., Bull taken the name of "Tommy," was under fire for the first time.
-She bore it well, showing none of the nervousness of her sex.
-She was successively in the battles of Fort Magruder, Hanover C. H., Bull Run, Antietam and Boonesboro-some of the bloodiest fights of the war.
+She was successively in the battles of Fort Magruder, Hanover C. H., Bull Run, Antletam and Boonesboro-some of the bloodiest fights of the war.
 She is still living, the mother of several children.
 Louise Watson, an English woman by birth, the child of wealthy parents, took off skirts at the age of eighteen because she wanted to, and putting on man's clothing, went to London.

-Mary Anne Talbot was sent to the West Indies as foot-boy to a Capt.
+Mary Anne Talbot was sent to the West Indics as foot-boy to a Capt.
 Bowen.
 She was known as John Taylor.
 The captain was shot, and Miss Talbot went from drummer to cabin-boy and powder monkey and steward on an Atlantic ship.
 She gained the love of a woman and left her broken hearted.
 Later she feil in a fight in London, was caught by the police, and only escaped by acknowledging herself to be a woman.
-Christina, Queen of Sweden, was educated and dressed like a boy from her birth because her father was disappointed and dressed like a boy from her birth because her father was disappointed at not having a son.
+Christina, Queen of Sweden, was disappointed and the aves of fue the aves diversed in the hearted of the any.
 She was more a king than a queen, and after four years of rule she resigned the crown and went off to amuse herself in Europe.
-She was dressed in man's clothes and acted as uproariously as any man who ever owned his clothes by right of sex.
-She was only twenty-eight at this time.

-Mrs. Christian Welsh put on a sult of her husband's clothes hy right of sex.
-She was only twenty-eight at this time.

-Mrs. Christian Welsh put on a sult of her husband's clothes hy right of sex.
-She was a broare soldier, so fearless that nothing seemed to touch her, and at the end of the war was decorated for bravery.
+She was dressed im man's clothes and acted as uproarlously as any man who ever owned his clothes by right of sex.
+She was only twenty-light at this time.
+Mrs. Christian Welsh put on a sult of her behavior that she was gone to join the army.
+She was so notoriously profligate in her behavior that she was accused of being the father of a child.
+In order to keep up her disguise she admitted this disgrace, and even supported the child.
+Ond its mother.
+A young Venetian, Tonlana Marinello, fought through Garibald's campaigns, where she passed as the brother of the man who was her husband.
+She was a brave solder, so fearless that nothing seemed to touch her, and at the end of the war was decorated for bravery.